AronFreyr/notemaster/README.md

 * A better issue tracker, Trello looks promising.
 * Useful and relevant information in this readme file.
 * Think about scss integration.
+* Possible "createaccount" functionality.
+* Login and Logout pages that are not so barebones.
+* Change the default admin password.
+* Remote hosting (probably AWS).
+* Mobile friendly version.
+* Logging?
 ### In Progress
 * Possibility to display bold, italic and such text in the documents.
 * Easier image display.